-Variables, like Tags, are stored at user level and will remain forever, even if the user connects to the bot at a later time.
+Variables, like Tags, are stored at the user level and will remain forever, even if the user connects to the bot at a later time.

 This is a very powerful Xenioo feature that we will discover in depth over the next tutorials.

-While simple, this example shows how incredibly easy it is to create conditional choices based on user input, and to use them right away.
+While simple, this example shows how incredibly easy it is to create conditional choices based on user input and to use them right away.

 In the next lesson, we are going to explore the media capabilities of the chatbot using images, videos, audios

 As with all our lessons, you can find the chatbot sample in your Xenioo account so that you can import it to further experiment and learn.